 The pool has indicators for water flow, temperature and salt level for all-around coverage.
 Once you switch on the chlorine generator, the control box reads the temperature in the pool.
 If it’s more than 16 degrees Celcius (60 degrees Fahrenheit) and the pool has sufficient water flow, a low voltage is supplied to the salt cell, helping to produce chlorine.

 You should know that the chlorine level is controlled automatically for the best results.
-But we’d advise you to check the chlorine concentration to make the necessary adjustments occasionally manually.
+But we’d advise you to check the chlorine concentration and occasionally make the necessary adjustments manually.

 Taking Care Of A Saltwater Pool

-Now that you know how to create a saltwater pool, talking about water pool maintenance is vital.
-It might please some users to know that maintaining saltwater pools is similar to taking care of chlorine-tablet pools.
+Now that you know how to create a saltwater pool talking about water pool maintenance is vital.
+It might please some users to know that maintaining saltwater pools is similar to caring for chlorine-tablet pools.
 While the pool system controls the chlorine level, you must conduct regular checks to ensure everything is in working order.

 So, what are some of the things that you need to do?
-Firstly, the salt cell is the most vital pool component that needs regular maintenance.
-Since it uses electricity, the charged plates attract calcium, depositing on the plate surface.
+Firstly, the salt cell is the most vital pool component that requires regular maintenance.
+Since it uses electricity, the charged plates attract calcium, depositing it on the plate surface.

-Over time if the amount of calcium increases, chlorine production drops, damaging the salt cell.
+Over time, if calcium increases, chlorine production drops, damaging the salt cell.
 As a result, you’ll need to clean the cell regularly using a slightly acidic solution for optimum results.

-Users can also install a self-cleaning in-ground salt system that works by reversing the polarity of the plates.
-Meaning, it’ll be easier to reduce calcium deposition while the system preserves the integrity of various components.
+Users can also install a self-cleaning in-ground salt system that reverses the plates’ polarity.
+This means it’ll be easier to reduce calcium deposition while the system preserves the integrity of various components.

-Also, people who have additional pool features like ladders and pool lights need to be vigilant of the corrosive properties of salt.
+Also, people with additional pool features like ladders and pool lights need to be vigilant of the corrosive properties of salt.
 Remember how we spoke about adding the right amount of salt?
-If you don’t, the corrosive nature tends to erode stainless steel surfaces leading to injuries.
+If you don’t, the corrosive nature erodes stainless steel surfaces, leading to injuries.

-To stop degradation, you’ll need to seal the area around the pool and clean the different structures.
+You’ll need to seal the area around the pool and clean the different structures to stop degradation.
 Many people also use sacrificial zinc to draw attention away from other metal objects that have lost their lustre due to excessive salt use.

 Additionally, salt-resistant pump shafts and lubricated o-rings help improve longevity.
-Meanwhile, it would help to maintain quality by using salt testing strips throughout the pool season.
+Meanwhile, salt testing strips would help maintain quality throughout the pool season.

 What Chemicals To Add?